kenchuks44/custom-k8s-operator/README.md

 ![Screenshot (1046)](https://github.com/user-attachments/assets/61445d90-0b3c-440a-9729-62124eb5af80)

+Now, as seen above, we see the nginx deployment synced to the "deploymentsync-ns" namespace.

-Additionally, ensure that the service account used by the operator has the necessary RBAC permissions to list, get, watch, create, update, patch, and delete deployments across the cluster.
+Additionally, always ensure that the service account used by the operator has the necessary RBAC permissions to list, get, watch, create, update, patch, and delete deployments across the cluster.
 This will allow the operator to perform its intended syncing operations.

 We have now been able to explore how the DeploymentSync operator simplifies the management of Deployments, facilitating their synchronization across namespaces within a Kubernetes cluster.

+Congratulations!!